chriklev/dnd-5e_tools/README.md

 # dnd-5e tools

-This repository will include tools to ease the pain of playing DnD.
-There are no currently working tools.
+This repository will include tools to ease the pain of playing D&D. There are no currently working tools.

 ## Working on:
+- Combat manager
 - Character creator